mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/configuration.md

 ## Importing database dump files (MySQL and PostgreSQL)

 Using the `mikro-orm database:import db-file.sql` you can import a database dump file.
 This can be useful when kickstarting an application or could be used in tests to reset the database.
-Database dumps often have queries spread over multiple lines and therefore you need the following configuration.
+Database dumps often have queries spread over multiple lines, and therefore you need the following configuration.

 ```ts
 MikroORM.init({